lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 As you can see the structure is really simple.
 Apart from setting the blueprint, which is the way Flask registers endpoints, we create a simple function that runs the endpoint, and we decorate it assigning the `/rooms` endpoint that serves `GET` requests.
 The function will run some logic and eventually return a `Response` that contains JSON data, the correct mimetype, and an HTTP status that represents the success or failure of the logic.

-The above template becomes the following code
+The above template becomes the following code that you can put in `rentomatic/rest/room.py`

 ``` python
 import json